tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/操作指南/实例/修改存储时长_intl_en.md

     <img src="https://qcloudimg.tencent-cloud.cn/raw/1a2f2354be794dd165256dba0676e223.png" width="80%">
 >?
 >- After the modification, newly collected data will be billed based on the new storage period and unit price from 0:00 AM the next day.
->- Historical data is still stored based on the storage period before the modification.
+>- Historical data is still stored based on the storage period configured before the modification.